BruceWind/OperatingImageBypassJavaHeap/README.md

 [中文](https://github.com/BruceWind/OperatingImageBypassDalvik/blob/master/README_CN.md)

 ***Stop maintaining announcement:***
-> [Due to the fact that devices above Android 8.0, bitmap store in  native heap](https://developer.android.com/topic/performance/graphics/manage-memory), devices will keep upgrade to newly, most of devices will above 8.0 so that this repo is no use.
-I'm very sorry about that.
+> [In devices above Android 8.0, bitmaps will store in native heap](https://developer.android.com/topic/performance/graphics/manage-memory).
+In the future, devices will keep upgrading to newly and above 8.0 so that this repo will be useless.
+I'm very sorry for stoping maintaince.
 ------------------
-Actually, it bypass Java heap to avoid OOM.

-It is fact that Android JVM has set **xmx** param.
-Here I don't want to descripe what **xmx** is.
-You can look into some doc for learning it.
+It is fact that Android's jvm **Dalvik/ART** accords to JVM standard.
+So that Android JVM has set **xmx** in its configuration.
+Here I don't want to describe more infomation about what **xmx** is.
+You can look into docs or websites for learning it.

-android's jvm Dalvik/ART has follow JVM standard，it has limitation of java heap size.
-So as you oprate large bitmap, device may throw OOM。
+It limits sise of java heap in one application.
+So that as you operrate large bitmap, device may throw OOM.

-Although, the devices has going to improve the physical RAM, but the limitation of java heap still not enough.
-Furthermore, the camera is improve though, so the bitmap keep incresing though.
+Although, size of physical memory, such as **RAM**, has been increasing for the decade, but the limitation of java heap still exist.
+Furthermore, the camera is improve though, so the images that we need operate keep incresing though.
-Beside, some brand or company who produce phones modify **xmx**, but the limitation still not enough for large bitmap.
+Another way, even though some brand or company who produce phones has modified **xmx** of their Android phones, the limitation is still not enough for large images.

-On the other hand, native heap has not limitation.
+On the other hand, **the native heap** has no limitation.
 It is able to allocate reach physical size.
+So, operating images in native heap can avoid OOM.
+In this repo I bypass Bitmap.
+In case it bypass bitmap, it will bypass java heap.

 To sum up, native heap is a free space I can use and the repo works in.
-All operations of bitmap in native heap that will compeletely avoid OOM.
+All operations of image be in native heap that will compeletely avoid OOM.

-### assure the native heap doesn't have limitation.
+### The evidence for that the native heap doesn't have limitation.
 I have tried to allocate numerous memory in native heap and don't execute `free`.
-The allocated memory is exceed 1G that still hasn't occured OOM.
+The allocated memory is exceed 1G that didm't occur OOM.

 Below a picture, I run ```adb shell dumpsys meminfo PACKAGENAME ``` to printed that memory information.